webbywe/drupal8-example-block/README.md

 ### Block Lazy Loading

 The block lazy loads content.
-After the page loads the block, an ajax request is made to load additional data.
+After the page loads the block, a Drupal 8 ajax request is made to load additional data.

-This allows the block itself to be cached but the content to continue to load fresh data allow the block content to be updated while the page continues to be cached.
+This allows the custom block itself to be cached but the content to continue to load fresh data allow the block content to be updated while the page continues to be cached.

 ### Theme templates

-The Block outputs a twig template with data provided based on data built from the query.
+The custom block outputs HTML based on a render array with data that is processed in the custom block twig template.

+The twig template is identified in the `hook_theme()` function in the `.module` file.

 ### Entity Query

-The Block class utilizes the Entity Query to both limit the range of the nodes but query nodes that match a particular set of parameters.
+The Block class utilizes the Drupal 8 Entity Query to both limit the range of the nodes but query nodes that match a particular set of parameters.